“I was saying, “No, stop,” and it was just completely ignored.”

 If the thought of swallowing is totally out of the question, don’t beat yourself up about it.
 There’s lots of other things you can do, just before he comes.
 For example; a popular one to finish him off, is by rubbing his penis between your breasts as you squeeze them together or you could finish him off with a hand job and direct him to come on your body somewhere.
 Mix things up a bit, get creative and don’t let the prospect of not being able to swallow be the one thing that affects your attitude.

-If you want to give him a real treat, plus help with the taste, suck on a peppermint or gargle some mouthwash, just prior to your umm… performance.
-It will give him a tingling sensation, when it comes in contact with his delicate skin.
+If you want to give him a real treat, plus help with the taste, suck on a peppermint or gargle some mouthwash, just prior to oral sex.
+It will give him a tingling sensation when it comes in contact with his delicate skin.
 Make sure the actual peppermint doesn’t touch the skin, because it can burn and irritate.
-This won’t only work for him, but will also feel similar to you so get him to try it next time he’s heading down there.
+This won’t only work for him, but will also feel similar to you, so get him to try it next time he’s heading down there.